Pair of Contemporary Art, Fiberglass Boy Shaped Sculptures

-PRESENTING A UNIQUE Pair of Contemporary Art Painted Fiberglass Boy Sculptures Signed … by the artist … we think “Laqi”.
+PRESENTING A UNIQUE Pair of Contemporary Art, Painted Fiberglass Boy Shaped Sculptures.

-These sculptures are a pair of the ‘cutest’ piecs of contemporary sculpture that we have seen for a while.
+These sculptures are a pair of the ‘cutest’ pieces of contemporary sculpture, that we have seen for a while.

 We really wish we could identify and learn more about the artist, but what we do know is that these belonged to a former artist and art & collectibles dealer in New Orleans.
 She treasured these and they came with her to Dallas.
 She was very active in the New Orleans art scene in the early 1990’s.

-The sculptures appear to also have a practical function as planters.
+The sculptures appear to also have been used for a practical function, as planters.

-One features a boy’s denim jeans and waistcoat in a standing position and the other a boy’s denim overalls in a seated position.
+One features a boy’s shape in denim jeans and a waistcoat, in a standing position.

 Mottled green and black in color.